ebmhu2/trivia_game/README.md

 - Returns: An object with 3 keys
     - `categories`: a dictionary that contains  `key: value` pairs `id: category_type`.
     - `total_categories`: an integer that contains total no of categories
-    - `success`: boolean indicate response status
+    - `success`: boolean indicate success value
 -   example:  `curl http://localhost:5000/categories`

        {